Affix

+Affixes, infixes and their variations

+Changing a word by adding a morpheme at its beginning is called prefixation, in the middle is called infixation, and at the end is called suffixation.

 Prefix and suffix may be subsumed under the term adfix, in contrast to infix.

-When marking text for interlinear glossing, as in the third column in the chart above, simple affixes such as prefixes and suffixes are separated from the stem with hyphens.
+When marking text for interlinear glossing, as shown in the third column in the chart above, simple affixes such as prefixes and suffixes are separated from the stem with hyphens.
 Affixes which disrupt the stem, or which themselves are discontinuous, are often marked off with angle brackets.
 Reduplication is often shown with a tilde.
 Affixes which cannot be segmented are marked with a back slash.

 Lexical affixes

-Lexical affixes (or semantic affixes) are bound elements that appear as affixes, but function as incorporated nouns within verbs and as elements of nouns.
-In other words, they are similar to word roots/stems in function but similar to affixes in form.
-Although similar to incorporated nouns, lexical affixes differ in that they never occur as freestanding nouns, i.e. they always appear as affixes.

-Lexical affixes are relatively rare.
-The Wakashan, Salishan, and Chimakuan languages all have lexical suffixes — the presence of these is an areal feature of the Pacific Northwest of North America.

-The lexical suffixes of these languages often show little to no resemblance to free nouns with similar meanings.
+Semantically, lexical or semantic affixes often convey more general or abstract meanings than their corresponding free nouns.
+For instance, an affix meaning “water” in a broad sense may lack a direct noun equivalent, since available nouns typically refer to more specific types such as “saltwater” or “whitewater.” (while in other cases the lexical suffixes have become grammaticalized to various degrees.)
+Although they behave as incorporated noun roots/stems within verbs and as elements of nouns, they never occur as freestanding nouns.
+Lexical affixes are relatively rare and are used in Wakashan, Salishan, and Chimakuan languages — the presence of these is an areal feature of the Pacific Northwest of North America - where they show little to no resemblance to free nouns with similar meanings.
 Compare the lexical suffixes and free nouns of Northern Straits Saanich written in the Saanich orthography and in Americanist notation:

-Lexical suffixes, when compared with free nouns, often have a more generic or general meaning.
-For instance, one of these languages may have a lexical suffix that means water in a general sense, but it may not have any noun equivalent referring to water in general and instead have several nouns with a more specific meaning (such "saltwater", "whitewater", etc.).
-In other cases, the lexical suffixes have become grammaticalized to various degrees.

 Some linguists have claimed that these lexical suffixes provide only adverbial or adjectival notions to verbs.
-Other linguists disagree arguing that they may additionally be syntactic arguments just as free nouns are and, thus, equating lexical suffixes with incorporated nouns.
+Other linguists disagree, arguing that they may additionally be syntactic arguments just as free nouns are and, thus, equating lexical suffixes with incorporated nouns.
 Gerdts (2003) gives examples of lexical suffixes in the Halkomelem language (the word order here is verb–subject–object):